top of page

 This action made the water sweet.

-The waterhole was in a place called Marah.
+The water hole was located in a place called Marah.

 a.
 Mount Sinai.